-Bulgaria: Bulgaria and Russia to discuss the future of equipment for cancelled NPP Belene project11.
-July 2016. / SEE Energy News
+Bulgaria: Bulgaria and Russia to discuss the future of equipment for cancelled NPP Belene project, SEE Energy News

 The Energy Ministries of Bulgaria and Russia have agreed that the two countries have to try to find a mutually acceptable solution regarding the future of the equipment produced for the cancelled nuclear power plant Belene project.